psyeugenic/lttng/README.md

     $ cd lttng
     $ make

+Make will fetch `rebar` via wget and then compile the source files.

 #### Start ####

-Start Erlang and add handler.
+Start Erlang with the lttng application in the library path and add a handler.

 In Erlang: